-Or you can create a link with the address #brevoConversationsExpanded:
+Or create a link with the address #brevoConversationsExpanded:

-Also, you can use any valid CSS selector as the customWidgetButton to assign the chat button behavior to the element of your choice (this will also hide the default chat button).
-The first step is to place the following snippet before the main widget code:
+You can also use any valid CSS selector as the customWidgetButton to assign chat button behavior to an element of your choice.
+This also hides the default chat button.
+First, place the following snippet before the main widget code:

 Then add this selector to any element on the page: